Discussion on the topic

-Or what Regine Heidorn so nicely commented, "The Left has not managed to lurk its rhetoric into the 21 century."
+Or what Regine Heidorn so beautifully remarked: "The left has not managed to get its rhetoric into the 21st century."

 It is similar to me: Although I am aware of the dangers of digital exploitation, I can not get along very well with the solution proposals, which have left and unions, such as strikes.

 On the other hand, in my opinion, it is not very expedient for employers to speak of a lack of skilled workers and a labor market in times of low-wage sector and agency work - neither socially nor for self-PR, which is supposed to actually serve this purpose.